nmarsollier/viaduct/docs/content/docs/resolvers/resolver_annotation.md

 weight: 4
 ---

-Field resolvers must be annotated with `@Resolver` to be registered.
+Field resolvers must be annotated with {{< kdoc viaduct.api.Resolver "@Resolver" >}} to be registered.
 This annotation class also allows resolvers to declare data dependencies in the form of *required selection sets* via `objectValueFragment` and `queryValueFragment`:

 ```kotlin
 annotation class Resolver(